-A1585E Bad operand type (<typ1>) for operator <op>
+A1585E Bad operand type (<typ1>) for operator <op> '''

-A1586E Bad operand types (<typ1>, <typ2>) for operator <op>
+Bad operand types (<typ1>, <typ2>) for operator <op>

-A1587E Too many registers <count> in register list, maximum of <max>

-A1593E Bad Alignment, must match transfer size UIMM <dt>

-A1595E Bad Alignment, must match $\langle st \rangle \langle dt \rangle$, or 64 when $\langle st \rangle$ is 4

-A1596E Invalid alignment <align> for dt st combination

-A1598E Bad Register list length

-A1599E Out of range subscript, must be between 0 and <max_index>

-A1600E Section type must be within range SHT_LOOS and SHT_HIUSER

-A1601E Immediate cannot be represented

-A1603E This instruction inside IT block has UNPREDICTABLE results

-A1604W Thumb Branch to destination without alignment to <max> bytes narrow branch instruction

-A1606E Symbol attribute <attr1> cannot be used with attribute <attr2>

-A1607E Thumb-2 wide branch instruction used, but offset could fit in Thumb-1 address

-A1608W MOV pc,<rn> instruction used, but BX <rn> is preferred

-A1609W MOV <rd>,pc instruction does not set bit zero, so does not create a return

-This warning is caused when the current value of the PC is copied into a register

-This warning is caused when the current value of the PC is copied into a register while executing in Thumb state.
+A1587E Too many registers <count> in register list, maximum of <max> A1593E Bad Alignment, must match transfer size UIMM \ <dt> A1595E Bad Alignment, must match <st> \ <dt>, or 64 when <st> is 4 A1596E Invalid alignment <align> for dt st combination A1598E Bad Register list length A1599E Out of range subscript, must be between 0 and <max\index> A1600E Section type must be within range SHT\LOOS and SHT\HIUSER A1601E Immediate cannot be represented A1603E This instruction inside IT block has UNPREDICTABLE results A1604W Thumb Branch to destination without alignment to <max> bytes A1606E Symbol attribute <attrl> cannot be used with attribute <attr2> A1607E Thumb-2 wide branch instruction used, but offset could fit in Thumb-1 narrow branch instruction A1608W MOV pc,<rn> instruction used, but BX <rn> is preferred A1609W MOV <rd>,pc instruction does not set bit zero, so does not create a return address This warning is caused when the current value of the PC is copied into a register while executing in Thumb state.
 An attempt to create a return address in this fashion fails as bit0 is not set.
 Attempting to BX to this instruction causes a state change (to ARM).

-To create a return address, you can use:

-MOV r0, pc ADDS r0, #1

-This warning can then be safely suppressed with:

---diag-suppress 1609

-A1611E Register list increment of 2 not allowed for this instruction

-A1612E <type> addressing not allowed for <instr>

-A1615E Store of a single element or structure to all lanes is UNDEFINED

-A1616E Instruction, offset, immediate or register combination is not supported by the current instruction set

-This can be caused by attempting to use an invalid combination of operands.
-For example, in Thumb:

-MOV r0, #1 ; / Not permitted / MOVS r0, #1 ; / Ok /

-• Chapter 3 ARM and Thumb Instructions.
+To create a return address, you can use: MOV r0, pc ADDS r0, #1 This warning can then be safely suppressed with: --diag-suppress 1609 A1611E Register list increment of 2 not allowed for this instruction A1612E <type> addressing not allowed for <instr> A1615E Store of a single element or structure to all lanes is UNDEFINED A1616E Instruction, offset, immediate or register combination is not supported by the current instruction set This can be caused by attempting to use an invalid combination of operands.
+For example, in Thumb: MOV r0, #1; /\ Not permitted \/ MOVS r0, #1; /\ Ok \/ See the following in the Assembler Reference: Chapter 3 ARM and Thumb Instructions.
 A1617E Specified width is not supported by the current instruction set

-A1618E Specified instruction is not supported by the current instruction set
+Specified instruction is not supported by the current instruction set

-A1619E Specified condition is not consistent with previous IT
+Specified condition is not consistent with previous IT

-A1620E Error writing to file '<filename>': <reason>
+Error writing to file '<filename>': <reason>

-A1621E CB7 or CBN7 from Thumb code to ARM code
+A1621E CBZ or CBNZ from Thumb code to ARM code